chadwhitacre/openpath/2024/fork/index.md

 noindex: true
 ---

-A new brand of software sharing is splitting off of Open Source, along a seam present since Day Zero.
+A new brand of software sharing is splitting off of Open Source in a friendly fork, along a seam present since Day Zero.
 The new name is [Fair Source](https://fair.io/), and it will free up companies to share their core software products like never before.
 But first, it will cause some turbulence.

 Many Open Source advocates will see the Fair Source friendly fork as a helpful clarification that relieves the pressure we've seen year after year to change